Oklahoma Abortion Facts

 Percentage of Pregnancies Ending in Abortion (2011): 8%

 In 2011, 69,200 women in Oklahoma became pregnant.
 76% of these pregnancies resulted in live births and 8% in induced abortions.
+The remaining pregnancies ended in miscarriage.

 Total Abortion Facilities (2011): 5